 A Quiet Time is perhaps Red Dead Redemption 2’s finest mission.
 It’s certainly the open-world epic’s funniest.
 Surprisingly, for a game with such exquisite shooting, it involves zero gunplay.
 Instead, Arthur and his pal Lenny go for a quiet drink at a saloon in Valentine, with the promise that they’ll definitely only stay for “one or two”.

 If you’re of legal drinking age, the three words above should fill you with shame-faced dread.
 We’ve all been there – that classic “I’ll just have a half-pint” moment with colleagues or friends.
-The swift after work wine/gin/lager/rum that turns into an entire night of ill-advised dancing, spending half your wages on Jägerbombs, and vomiting all over those nice new shoes five minutes after buying an unnecessary kebab.
+The swift after work wine/gin/lager/rum that turns into an entire night of ill-advised dancing, spending half your wages on Jägerbombs, and vomiting all over your chips.

 Red Dead is a game made by adults, for adults.
-As such, it knows the fleeting (admittedly shameful) joys of getting shit-faced.
+As such, it knows the fleeting joys of getting accidentally shit-faced.
 The genius of A Quiet Time are its many dead-on observations.

 The overly enthused, sauced-up dancing…

 Losing your friend, then briefly thinking every drunken patron you stumble into is the person you’ve been looking for…

 The lush laughs…